jake4327/Fundamental_Project/README.md

 * version 1
 > Minimus Viable Product
 > Have 1 C, R,U and D happening.
-> Have SIMPLE till system - One button with vodka on it, hard code price and weight
-> Focus on pour session - One vodka poured -> ran through till -> bottle put back on scale
+> Have back end running on Google vm

 * version 2
 > Create second CRUD process running
-> Add one more spirit to the bar Gin
-> Focus on bar session - one bar opens -> allows bar seesion to run -> closes produces report
+> Impliment testing and see if the testing goes into

 * version 3
-> Add sever
+> Create waste, bar, company class

 * version 4
-> Create different brands of alcohol
-> Create user interface company interface for signing up to company
-> Create a system
+>

 ### Continuous Integration Pipeline